CodingForChrist/memorize-bible-verses-api-server/README.md

-# Memorize Scripture API Server
+# Memorize Bible Verses API Server

 Node.js Express server that wraps [API.Bible](https://scripture.api.bible/).
 This server acts as a thin wrapper for API.Bible and exposes a subset of endpoints for client-side applications.